karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 <h3 id="warfare">Warfare </h3>

 All theumites are taught to protect themselves, but few study warfare.
-Since there are not a lot of theumites and repairing shells take a lot of time, every single life is too important to squander.
+Since there are not a lot of theumites and repairing shells takes a lot of time, every single life is too important to squander.
 Therefore theumites have no official army and if they work for the Empire or the Free Lands, they do so in a non-military capacity.

 Weapons are worn by theumites leaving the source, to avoid using too much power for fighting.
 It is not tradition to wear a weapon inside the source.